Updated March, 2023

 In our area, the PA Healthy Pantry Initiative works with Feeding Pennsylvania to help families increase their food security.
 They also build relationships with farmers to match up surplus with existing needs.
 Empowering people with the knowledge and skills to make the most of what is available, preserving what they can, making healthier, more useful ingredients available to increasing opportunities for growing ingredients are pieces of a sustainable solution.

 A household with true food independence claims complete control over their food supply by growing, harvesting, foraging, hunting & preserving to cover all of their food needs.
 Food independence is often a key component of preppers.
+While this often is associated with single households, an arguably stronger realized sense of food independence with more stability and sustainability can happen within communities in which relationships are built, and households work together, as opposed to the “we’re on our own” mentality.

 While true food independence is really only a possibility for a very small fraction of the population, homesteaders (both rural and urban) employ a wide range of practices to lower their food dependence on the systems in place around them.
 Learning how to grow some of what you need, learning how to safely preserve foods in a variety of ways, making some select things (like bread, soup, etc) from scratch, and building relationships with other growers, farmers, and homesteaders can be quite useful when economic stressors come along.
 You do not need to consider yourself a homesteader, and you don’t need to do it all!
 Generally, the more of these homesteading practices you employ, the more food independence you can achieve, and the more food secure you will be.
 Do some research and decide what makes the most sense for where you are and what resources you have.